iacmac-web-tools/amr-cloud-hugo/content/en/project/darmis-2018/index.md

 - Interregional Association for Clinical Microbiology and Antimicrobial Chemotherapy (IACMAC)
 - Russian Society of Urologists

-The data on antibiotic resistance of community-acquired uropathogens isolated from midstream urine samples of:
+The data are presented on antibiotic resistance of community-acquired uropathogens isolated from midstream urine samples of:

 - adults with symptomatic UTI (cystitis, pyelonephritis)
 - children and adolescents under 18 years with symptomatic UTI (cystitis, pyelonephritis)